About The Author: Hi, I’m Chris Drew (Ph.D) and I run things around here. I’m an Education expert and university professor.

 - Parents who want HELP!

-Personally, though, I think the best mentality is this: Parents and teachers seeing each other as being on the same team.
+Personally, though, I think the best mentality is this: Parents and teachers need to see each other as being on the same team.

 We need to view it as an opportunity to find a united approach to helping the student.
-This is the key to a successful parent-teacher conferences.
+This is the key to a successful parent-teacher conference.

-In this post, I want to give some bits of advice on how to prepare for a parent-teacher conference.
+In this article, I want to give some bits of advice on how to prepare for a parent-teacher conference.